Saturday, September 24, 2022

 I’m not sure how helpful that is for most of us.

-Knowing our (school) community as I do, I venture to speculate that the vast majority of the sins we commit are in the category of hurtful speech.
+Knowing our community as I do, I venture to speculate that the vast majority of the sins we commit are in the category of hurtful speech.
 Mean, demeaning, deceptive speech let fly in flashes of anger or arrogance are the bulk of our sins and they are truly damaging but, thank God, often reparable.

 A five-minute heartfelt conversation for reconciliation or restoration will do more to repair the past than a thousand hours of litanies.